weilyl/project-2-backend/planning/README.md

 **RESOLUTION**:

 **ERROR**: Postman error `400 Bad Request.
 The request cannot be fulfilled due to bad syntax.` when testing PUT request on `localhost:3000/animals/:id`.
+Referenced [this](https://kinsta.com/knowledgebase/400-bad-request/) list of possible reasons for a `400 Bad Request` error to troubleshoot.

 **RESOLUTION**:
 Seola had the same error and shared the fix with me. `&w=majority` at the end of the mongoURI in `.env` should be deleted.
+She got the fix from [here](https://howtocreateapps.com/how-to-connect-mongodb-atlas-with-node-js-using-mongoose/).

 **ERROR**:
 Postman error `404 Not Found` when making a GET request on `localhost:3000/animals`.
 Empty brackets were expected on Postman and in browser (browser error: `Cannot GET /animals`).
 Issue may be due to combining routes/route handlers for both animals and outfits in single files.